Learn the reasons dynamic oxygen controls matter in the article below.

 The best environment for in vitro cell growth is also a favorable environment for microbial growth.
 Peoplecentric work environments include hoods, waterbaths and incubators that open into room air.
 In all of these spaces, cells and their culture vessels are exposed to airborne and people-borne contaminants.

 The Cytocentric approach provides full-time protection for cells from microbial contamination by physically separating cell cultures from potential contaminants.
 These include closed systems like barrier isolators that prevent room air contact with cell cultures.
+Learn more on how to avoid cell culture contamination below.

 Cy·to·cen·tric, adj.
 1. Taking the cells’ point of view in the laboratory and putting their needs first.
 Antonym.
 Peoplecentric.
 Taking a person’s point of view in the laboratory and putting their needs first.